ChocolateTilt/seedship-wiki/content/Events/Destruction of Mars.md

-The *Destruction of Mars* was carried out by the Martian Navy.
+The *Destruction of Mars* was carried out by the Martian Navy in response to Earth's quarantine being broken.

 # Timeframe